FREQUENTLY ASKED QUESTIONS

 Podiatry is the branch of medicine that deals with the diagnosis, treatment, and prevention of diseases of the human foot and lower limbs.

 No, you don’t need a doctor’s referral to see us at Elite Podiatry.
 We welcome all referrals although they are not required to make an appointment.

 A doctor’s referral is only required for the following cases:

 - Medicare (TCA’s and EPC’s)

-- Workers Compensation, and
+- Compensation, and MVA